WHY DO A NATIVITY PLAY

 Here at Learn2soar Music we strongly believe that every primary school should perform a nativity play at least once every three or four years, so that every pupil gets to participate in a nativity play at some point during their school life.

 Before I go any further, let us firstly define a ‘nativity play’ as there is surprisingly still some confusion over this issue.
 A nativity play features the nativity story, i.e. a retelling or adaptation of the biblical story of the birth of Jesus.
-Therefore, Charles Dickens ‘A Christmas Carol’, or a story about ‘Rudolph the Red Nosed Reindeer’, or a Pantomime, would not in any way be ‘nativity plays’.
+Therefore, Charles Dickens' ‘A Christmas Carol’, or a play about ‘Rudolph the Red Nosed Reindeer’, or a Pantomime like 'Sleeping Beauty' or 'Cinderella', would not in any way be ‘nativity plays’.
 Instead they’re simply Christmas plays or musicals.
-Now there’s nothing wrong with doing any of these, but this article is about the sad fact that the traditional ‘nativity play’ is a dying breed.
+Now there’s nothing wrong with performing any of these, but this article is about the sad fact that the traditional ‘nativity play’ is a dying breed.

 As a result, the nativity story is not being addressed properly in many schools, and a growing number of schools purposefully don’t even mention it at all.
 Thus, we get to the stage where a recent poll by think tank Theos revealed that just over a quarter of people did not know that Jesus was born in Bethlehem!